Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Experiments

-Results on~\autoref{tab:syn-hidden-factors-pev} show that all the methods (SPCA, Simple Thresholding, FGSPCA) can perfectly recover the factor $V_1$ by the second derived variable.
-However, as for the the first derived variable, SPCA recovers the factor $V_2$ only using $X_5, X_6, X_7, X_8$ without $X_9, X_{10}$, as the weights on $X_9, X_{10}$ are zeroes.
-Simple Thresholding recovers the factor $V_2$ using $X_7, X_8, X_9, X_{10}$ which is far from being correct by placing larger absolute weights on $X_9, X_{10}$ than $X_7, X_8$.
-FGSPCA perfectly recovers the factor $V_2$ using $X_5, X_6, X_7, X_8, X_9, X_{10}$ with larger absolute weights on $X_5, X_6, X_7, X_8$ than on $X_9, X_{10}$, moreover, the weights on $X_5, X_6, X_7, X_8$ are estimated as the same, and the weights on $X_9, X_{10}$ are the same as well, which is consistent with the ideal results we analyzed in the above.
+\autoref{tab:syn-hidden-factors-pev} lists three PCs of the ordinary PCA.
+It shows that the first two PCs account for $100\%$ of the total explained variance, suggesting that other dimension reduction methods can consider only the first two derived PCs.
+Results on~\autoref{tab:syn-hidden-factors-pev} show that all the methods (SPCA, ST, FGSPCA) can perfectly recover `block 1' with hidden factor $V_1$ using the derived PC2.
+However, as for the first derived PC1, SPCA recovers the hidden factor $V_2$ only using $X_5, X_6, X_7, X_8$ without $X_9, X_{10}$, as the weights on $X_9, X_{10}$ are zeroes.
+The ST method recovers the hidden factor $V_2$ using $X_7, X_8, X_9, X_{10}$ which is far from being correct by imposing zero weights on $X_5, X_6$.
+FGSPCA perfectly recovers the hidden factor $V_2$ using $X_5, X_6, X_7, X_8, X_9, X_{10}$ with the same weights, which is consistent with the ideal results analyzed above.

-The results of variance from~\autoref{tab:syn-hidden-factors-pev} and~\autoref{fig:syn-hidden-factors-pev} show that the total variance explained by the first two PCs are $98.39\%$ for FGSPCA and $80.67\%$ for SPCA, which demonstrates a great improvement of $17.72\%$ due to the grouping effect of FGSPCA.
-On the other hand, compared with the $100\%$ explained total variance of SVD, FGSPCA is only $1.61\%$ less.
+The results of variance from~\autoref{tab:syn-hidden-factors-pev} show that the total variance explained by the first two PCs is $98.33\%$ for FGSPCA and $80.67\%$ for SPCA, a great improvement of $17.66\%$ due to the grouping effect of FGSPCA.
+Moreover, compared with ordinary PCA ($100\%$ explained total variance), FGSPCA is only $1.67\%$ less with respect to the total variance explained.
+Most importantly, FGSPCA achieves a remarkable improvement in the interpretability of PCs with the same value, which is the grouping effect. \paragraph{Simulation 2 } In this example, we consider a high dimensional version ($p > n$) of Simulation 1.
+We define